tfeb/tfeb-lisp-hax/README.md

 It returns its second argument.

 **`collector-contents`** returns the contents of a collector: the list being collected by that collector.
-The collector can still be used after this, and the list returned by `collector-contents` will be destructively modified in that case.
+It has an optional argument, `appending`: if given this is appended to the value returned, either by using the tail pointer to modify the last cons of the list being built or by simply returning `appending` directly if nothing has been collected.
+If `appending` is not given, the collector can still be used after this, and the list returned by `collector-contents` will be destructively modified in that case.
+If `appending` is given then the collector is generally junk as the tail pointer is not updated: doing so would involve traversing `appending` and the whole point of this hack is to avoid doing that.

+**`nconc-collectors`** destructively concatenates together one or more collectors, returning the first.
+After this is called all of the collectors share a tail pointer and the head pointers of them point at the appropriate places on the combined list.
+It is safe to update any one of the collectors, but after doing so the tail pointers of all the remaining ones will inevitably be junk.
+So this is most useful as a fast way to, for instance, concatenate a collector onto another after which it is never used again.

 ### Notes on explicit collectors
 Surprising things can happen if you share a single list between more than one collector without copying it: